 Anyway, it was on this very day back in 1985 that the first episode was broadcast.
-It's now well into its 6,600th+ episode, and still going strong.
-The pub in question has burned down twice in 35 years and life in general at Albert Square is as crazy as ever, so let's raise a glass to the long-running soap and all its cast with an Eastern Sin for eastern sinners!
+Over the thousands of episodes since, the Queen Vic has burned down twice and life in general at Albert Square is as crazy as ever, so let's raise a glass to the long-running soap and all its cast with an Eastern Sin for eastern sinners!

 Some 60 years ago, a newspaper profile of the typical American housewife reported that, although 40% thought they'd be happier as a single career woman, almost all of the married women in the survey said that "the chief purpose in her life was to be either a good mother or a good wife".